Kaleidosium/md/_posts/2022-11-21-my-art-style.md

 What I did have was a lot of books and comics.
 I got into these printed mediums and read them every day after school during this era.
 I started to draw a little around then, Yet, I never took it seriously.

-But, the impression I got from these comics from a thousand kilometres seeped deeply into my style preferences.
+But, the impression I got from these comics from thousands of kilometres away seeped deeply into my style preferences.
 I have subconsciously developed my art style into something that can be seen as inspired by them.

 ## Other inspirations